-Internet Essay Topics and Ideas (Inspired by Safer Internet Day)— Children today begin using devices when they are infants or toddlers, and they are often interacting online with others by the time they start school.
+Internet Essay Topics and Ideas (Inspired by Safer Internet Day)— Many people today begin using a variety of electronic devices as toddlers and are often interacting online on various social networks by the time they start school.
 Indeed, internet use has touched nearly every corner of the world.

-Navigating the complex world of the Internet can be overwhelming, even for an adult, so it’s important for teachers and parents to work together in order to make sure children from elementary age to teenagers know how to stay safe and be responsible online.
+It’s important for teachers, parents, schools, communities, and more work together in order to make sure children from elementary age to teenagers know how to stay safe and be responsible online.

 These topics and prompts can be used in any classroom, from elementary classrooms where students are just beginning to learn about communicating online to high school classrooms where students spend the vast majority of their time interacting with their peers on social media.